martinm43/nba_playoff_odds/README.md

 MAM - Now about to implement folder functionality in order to better organize work.
 "Folders/module" version will be new branch
       until all files can be confirmed as working.

+MAM, Oct 1 2017: the new files have been updated as required.
+Folder (aka module) functionality has been added.
+It is known, however, that srscalc is a bit more complex of a problem than first though.
+A working (?) project exists in GitHub but it is written for Python 3.

+Now dropping unused/unverified "intermediate calculation" tables (e.g. advanced stats moving average, or ASMA) as the fundamental calculations behind them are unverified.

+To do/considering:
+*removing unused legacy calculation tables as above (anything related to our srs calculations) *storing playoff odds in a table/figuring out how to automate them in order to produce "odds of making the playoffs" guides *tiebreaker logic for playoffs
+*implementing the above "Python 3" library for srscalc *removing superfluous print-to-screen statements *refining the output files - correcting formating in final output file *perform regression using Burke odds
+*figuring out how to email them/playoff predictions/expected outcomes of games to personal account